Emilien-Foissotte/emilien-foissotte.github.io/content/posts/2024/05/streamlit-gas-stations/index.md

 However, the current downside of current version, is the lack of ability to make Green/Blue deployments, meaning that if the current Streamlit service fails, the app is deployed again elsewhere without the saved Sqlite DB.

+This happened a few time during development, but for a side project without any particular ambition, It seems rather enough to me !

 Some backup mecanism could be set up, but at this point, using SQlite might be uneffective.
+I will add a TODO note in the project for the future to implement some backup logic.

 ## Conclusion